 Burgess introduced his Essence of Anchovies in 1775, and by 1788 it was his best known product.
-His was the original Essence of Anchovies, but it soon inspired imitations from the likes of Elizabeth Lazenby, who began to sell her anchovy sauce from 1793.
+His was the original Essence of Anchovies, but it soon inspired imitations from the likes of Elizabeth Lazenby, who began to sell her anchovy-based sauce from 1793.